top of page

 Ecopsychology is NOT conventional psychology and Deb is NOT a psychologist.

-Ecopsychology is a term founded by Theodore Roszak and stems from the belief that human beings are Nature and not separate from our natural world:
+Ecopsychology is a term founded by Theodore Roszak and stems from the belief that human beings are Nature and not separate from our natural world.

 "Ecopsychology holds that there is a synergistic interplay between planetary and personal well-being."
 In his book The Voice of the Earth: An Exploration of Ecopsychology (1992) Theodore Roszak writes; 'Its goal is to bridge our culture’s long-standing, historical gulf between the psychological and the ecological, to see the needs of the planet and the person as a continuum.
 In search of greater sanity, it begins where many might say sanity leaves off: at the threshold of the nonhuman world.'
 "Other therapies seek to heal the alienation between person and person, person and family, person and society.
-Ecopsychology seeks to heal the more fundamental alienation between the person and the natural environment.”
+Ecopsychology seeks to heal the more fundamental alienation between the person and the natural environment.” - Theodore Roszak, 1993

 Greensong Ecopsychology

-Read more about how Ecopsychology is applied?
+Read more about how Ecopsychology may be applied

 What is ecotherapy?